aarav-dev2007/quiz-app/README.md

 - Random module

 # How to Run
--Go to the Releases section of this repository -Download the .exe file
+- Go to the Releases section of this repository
+- Download the .exe file
--Run the file on your system
+- Run the file on your system

 # Project Status
--Completed and Functional
+- Completed and Functional

 # Author
--Aarav Punj
+- Aarav Punj